CircuitLord/NotReaper/README.md

 # AudicaEditor

 ## How to use
+* If you want to change the resolution of the application hold the shift key while launching Edica
 * Convert your music to OGG-VORBIS `.ogg` before use
 * Export will always save results to edica.cues - be careful not to overwrite your previous work
 * Save will give you a .audica file.
 This file can be used to save progress on your map without exporting it.